 This app offers more than 50 languages for translation.

 It can translate from speech to text as well as from text to speech, so it’s very versatile.

 It’s a no-frills, get-the-job-done app, a workhorse to deliver what’s needed right on the spot!

 iHandy is available in either a free or a paid version.
 The paid app offers more features but the free one still gets the job done.

 There are 52 languages offered and the interface is user-friendly and virtually fail-proof.

 You can translate any of the available languages into any other available language almost instantly.
 This is a go-everywhere, fit-any-situation tool which doesn’t offer bells or whistles but delivers on nearly any basic language translation question.

-As I said earlier, not all translation apps are created equal, but that means that there should be at least one to appeal to any language learner.
+As I said earlier, not all translation apps are created equally, but that means that there should be at least one to appeal to any language learner.

 We’re all different, and our approaches to learning are as varied as we are, so it makes sense that even when it comes to translation apps, there won’t be a one-size-fits-all answer.

-But if you choose one of these six apps, you’ve got any translation snafu solved!
+But if you choose one of these 11 apps, you’ve got any translation snafu solved!
 Business, pleasure, learning or romance—you’re covered!